-TaxDay does not have a Global Edition released yet.
-Therefore, any travel outside of the U.S., will be captured and recorded (cumulatively) as “Non-US Travel” on the Home Screen.
-However, you will be able to enter the details of the trip as an individual Travel Record, and attach receipts and other documents to substantiate that travel, same as for US Travel.
+TaxDay will now track any travel outside of the U.S., and it will capture the specific Country name and time spent there and record it on the Home Screen.
+You will be able to enter the details of the trip as an individual Travel Record and attach receipts and other documents to substantiate that travel, same as for US Travel.

 How do I attach receipts to my Travel Record?